alvarogil-dev/docs/be-java-for-recruiters.md

 ##### Java 11

+JPMS

 Introduced some language improvements and new features, such as local variable type inference.
 While not as revolutionary as Java 8, it's still beneficial for candidates to be aware of these changes.

+    * Introduction of the Java Platform Module System (JPMS) for modularizing Java applications.
     * Local Variable Type Inference (var): Enhanced type inference for local variables, reducing verbosity in code.
     * HTTP Client API: A standardized HTTP client API, replacing the deprecated HttpURLConnection.
     * Flight Recorder: A low-overhead performance monitoring tool for profiling and analyzing Java applications.